TomasHubelbauer/track-maker/readme.md

 will be parallel to the export to OpenSCAD/STL/GCode feature I am planning, the difference being that this feature will work with the raw source code this tool is processing.

+### Display current zoom level in the UI - probably some sort of a menu / status

+Introduce a menu bar, it will be needed for the file import/export feature anyway, and also introduce a status bar and show the zoom level in it.
+It will also be used to display the current coordinate at the cursor location.

+### Make the viewport zoom in and out of the point at which the cursor is

+Currently it zooms in and out from the origin, but I think this could be improved.

+### Capture pinch gestures and translate them to zoom gestures like the wheel

+Currently the canvas only reacts to the mouse wheel, but pinch gestures should also be supported to provide intuitive UX.